vmware-archive/node-examples/book-service/README.md

 ### Clean Up the Local Development Environment

-When finished running the example locally,  shut down the client and server processes:
+When finished running the example locally,  shut down the app and the cluster:

 1. In the shell running `node`, type `control-C` to stop the example app.